Subconscious absolute pitch as a general trait

 as one of the evolutionary foundations of song, and thus of music in

 Braun, M. (2001) Speech mirrors norm-tones: Absolute pitch as a normal but precognitive trait.
 Acoust.
 Res.
 Lett.
 Online 2, 8590.
-Abstract plus hyperlinked references, Full text (PDF, 75 kB), Nature Science Update, Wissenschaft Online, SPIEGEL ONLINE, ORF ON Science, NRC Handelsblad - Rotterdam
+Free Full text PDF at publisher, Nature Science Update, Wissenschaft Online, SPIEGEL ONLINE, ORF ON Science, NRC Handelsblad - Rotterdam

 Recent results from colleagues: Anatomical